rogerdahl/stm32l-discovery-egg-timer/README.md

-This is a simple egg timer for the STM32L-DISCOVERY and the 32L152CDISCOVERY
+This is a simple egg timer for the STM32L-DISCOVERY and 32L152CDISCOVERY
 boards:

 http://www.st.com/st-web-ui/static/active/en/resource/technical/document/data_brief/DM00027566.pdf